fadado/shed/README.md

         'busybox:latest'
     )

-    # directory names for images to build
+    # images to build, with names in the form [REGISTRYHOST/][USERNAME/]NAME[:TAG]
+    # where NAME must be '.' or an immediate subdirectory and the optional prefix
+    # defaults to the USERNAME 'shed'
     BUILDS=(
         '.'
     )